Coded matrix computation with gradient coding: sparsity controlled distributed matrix multiplication with general matrix partitions

 Now suppose that we are interested in a scheme where weight of the encoding matrices (both $\A$ and $\B$) is two.
 In this case, a simple technique is to work with two independent MatDot schemes each with $(m=n=1, p' = 2)$.
 We first partition $\A^T$ and $\B$ as $\A^T=[\A_0^T \cdots \A_3^T]$ and $\B=[\B_0 \cdots \B_3]^T$.
 Then, we divide the workers into $2c$ groups where each group consists of two workers such that the $w=0,1$-th worker of the group stores

 as illustrated in Fig. \ref{fig:grad_assignment}(a).
 The value of $x_i$ is fixed for a group.
 It is not hard to see that the recovery threshold of above scheme is $2c+3$.
-Since the multiplication of $\bar{\A}^T(w,x_i)$ and $\bar{\B}(w,x_i)$ yields the polynomial of degree 2, we can decode as long as we obtain three evaluations of each of the two relevant polynomials corresponding to $w=0,1$.
+Since the product of $\bar{\A}^T(w,x_i)$ and $\bar{\B}(w,x_i)$ yields a degree-2 polynomial, we can decode as long as we obtain three evaluations of each of the two relevant polynomials corresponding to $w=0,1$.
 Thus, we cannot decode when we have all the results, e.g., of the polynomial for $w=0$ from all of $2c$ groups and the result of the polynomial for $w=1$ from at most two groups.
 Thus, the recovery threshold becomes $2c+3$.

 The situation differs when we are interested in schemes where the encoding weight, e.g., is three.
 In this case, the encoding weight does not divide $p=4$.
 Thus, a simple scheme as the one discussed above cannot be found in a straightforward manner.
 Instead, consider the following scheme.
 We partition $\A^T$ and $\B$ into $12$ submatrices denoted